 Consult your personal tax advisor for additional information to determine if you qualify.
 Elon University does not provide tax advice.

-No. The IRS does not consider room, meals, or insurance as qualified tuition.
+No. The IRS does not consider room, meals, insurance, or any other ancillary items as qualified tuition payments (qualified payments = payments made towards tuition only).